telliott99/MySwift2/chapter3/random.rst

 Random
 ######

-I came across a really important function that is in Foundation and is really convenient for generating random data:  ``SecRandomCopyBytes``.
+I came across an important function that is in Foundation and is really convenient for generating random data:  ``SecRandomCopyBytes``.

 .. sourcecode:: bash